-The join() method The join() method waits for a thread to die.
+The join() method waits for a thread to die.
 In other words, it causes the currently running threads to stop executing until the thread it joins with completes its task.
-Syntax:

 Example of join() method